rdwrome/261fa24/08Network/Band.md

 - 3 paragraph sections (bios for each of you in the band)
 - 3 other assets: could be a hyperlink, a Gif/image, a css file, etc.

-You will PRESENT at 4pm.
-Documentation is due at 4:45pm.
+Presentation at 11:20, Markdown due at 11:50

 Every group member submits an individual markdown file to Canvas.
 The markdown file must include: